SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ##### Trigger Detector Tool

 This little tool will help you identifying the button numbers of your hardware controller.
 If you push the "Trigger..." button, a flying tool tip will apear next to your mouse cursor, which provide some information about your connected controller devices and the buttons or other triggers, that are currently being pushed there.
+You can also type a single key on the keyboard to display the correpsonding logical key name.
 To disable the tool tip, press the "Trigger..." button again or use the "ESC" key.

 #### Tab *Launchpad*